Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Details on the Experimental Setup

 \subsection{Methods}

 We run all methods as described in Section~\ref{sec:experimental_setup}.
 All full-fidelity BO methods are implemented within BoTorch \citep{balandat2020botorch}.
-We run \texttt{HDBO} \citep{hvarfner2024vanilla} to have a simple yet well-performing ''high-dimensional'' BO baseline. \citet{hvarfner2024vanilla} recently challenged the general belief that vanilla BO does not perform well for high-dimensional functions by training a GP with priors over kernel and likelihood parameters adjusted to reflect the dimensionality of the problem which resulted in strong BO performance on high-dimensional functions.
-We run \texttt{EASE} as implemented in their official code base\footnote{\url{https://github.com/ZhaoxuanWu/EASE-Prompt-Optimization/blob/e3514de58bd682ebc5ea46fe890481f2b92e5589/experiments/LlamaForMLPRegression.py}}, \texttt{MIPROv2} as implemented in \texttt{DSPy}\footnote{\url{https://github.com/stanfordnlp/dspy/blob/425b6f07d5cf0530f5a5566ad4f247b15aecb522/dspy/teleprompt/mipro_optimizer_v2.py}} and \texttt{TRIPLE-GSE} as implemented in their official code base\footnote{\url{ https://github.com/ShenGroup/TRIPLE/blob/06264a97b4dd766c9a88afc24058627fac0f223d/src/bandit/contextual/gse.py}}.
-Regarding \texttt{TRIPLE-GSE} we noticed that \citet{shi2024best} did not describe in detail the model they are using to predict the expected prompt performance (in the main paper, they state that one can use a linear model or MLP).
-In their implementation, however, they use an ensemble of a Bayesian ridge regression model, gradient boosting regression model and an MLP where weights for the ensemble are determined based on each model's $R^2$ performance on a validation set.
+We include \texttt{HDBO} \citep{hvarfner2024vanilla} to have a simple yet well-performing ``high-dimensional'' BO baseline. \citet{hvarfner2024vanilla} recently challenged the general belief that vanilla BO does not perform well for high-dimensional functions by training a GP via MAP with priors over kernel and likelihood parameters adjusted to reflect the dimensionality of the problem which resulted in strong BO performance on high-dimensional functions.
+We run \texttt{EASE} as implemented in the official code base\footnote{\url{https://github.com/ZhaoxuanWu/EASE-Prompt-Optimization/blob/e3514de58bd682ebc5ea46fe890481f2b92e5589/experiments/LlamaForMLPRegression.py}}, \texttt{MIPROv2} as implemented in \texttt{DSPy}\footnote{\url{https://github.com/stanfordnlp/dspy/blob/425b6f07d5cf0530f5a5566ad4f247b15aecb522/dspy/teleprompt/mipro_optimizer_v2.py}} and \texttt{TRIPLE-SH} and \texttt{TRIPLE-GSE} as implemented in the official code base\footnote{\url{ https://github.com/ShenGroup/TRIPLE/blob/06264a97b4dd766c9a88afc24058627fac0f223d/src/bandit/contextual/gse.py}}.
+Regarding \texttt{TRIPLE-GSE} we noticed that \citet{shi2024best} did not provide detailed descriptions of the model used to predict expected prompt performance (in the main paper, they state that one can use a linear model or MLP).
+In their implementation, however, they use an ensemble of a Bayesian ridge regression model, a gradient boosting regression model, and an MLP where weights for the ensemble are determined based on each model's $R^2$ performance on a separate validation set.
 We did not change this modeling approach when running \texttt{TRIPLE-GSE}.
-We implement our \hbbodkl in GPytorch \citep{gardner2018gpytorch} and run it as described in Section~\ref{sec:experimental_setup}.
-Moreover, to hedge against poor model based proposals early on, we perform random interleaving as described in \citet{falkner2018bohb} for each proposal with a probability of $\rho = 0.1$.
+We implement our \hbbodkl in GPyTorch \citep{gardner2018gpytorch} and run it as described in Section~\ref{sec:experimental_setup}.
+Moreover, to hedge against poor model-based proposals, we perform random interleaving as described in \citet{falkner2018bohb} for each proposal with a probability of $\rho = 0.1$.
+Since a single SH or HB schedule may require less budget than the total pre-defined LLM call budget per task, we repeatedly run all methods that use SH or HB as multi-fidelity schedulers until their total LLM call usage reaches this pre-defined budget.